Are push notifications good for a website’s SEO?

 Out of three major engagement channels of push notifications, emails, and SMS, the push notifications are seen to perform better than the other two channels.

 Pageviews show the total number of views a web page has received for a specified time.
-Using Push notifications one can strategically increase the number of page views for particular page content.
+Using Push notifications one can strategically increase the number of page views for particular page content and calculate the push notifications impact over the time period.

 You can always promote old blogs using push notifications.
 Change the notification copy from time to time for multiple promotions.
 This will ensure your particular page URL receives maximum page views.